WeR-stats/workshops/setup_cloud_machine_data_science/README.md

 )
 install.packages(pkgs, dep = TRUE)
 ~~~
-The above is going to take some time, possibly half an hour, so go and grab a cup of cofee to keep you happy.
+The above process is going to take some time, possibly half an hour, so go and grab a cup of cofee to keep you happy.

 When finished, let's create a directory for the app in the *Shiny Server* repository:
 ~~~
 mkdir /srv/shiny-server/uk_petitions
 ~~~

-To copy the app code into the above folder, we first create a new project in *RStudio Server*, cloning the repository directly in the user *home* folder.
+To copy the app code into the above folder, we first need to create a new project in *RStudio Server*, cloning the repository directly in the user *home* folder.

 Once the repo has been pulled on the server, run the following simple command to actually copy the code:
 ~~~